-SUNY Distinguished Professor Venu Govindaraju is the Interim Vice President for Research & Economic Development at the University at Buffalo, the State University of New York (UB).
+SUNY Distinguished Professor Venu Govindaraju is the Vice President for Research & Economic Development at the University at Buffalo, the State University of New York (UB).
 He is responsible for managing UB's research enterprise, university/industry relations and economic development.
 The university's research contributes to the economic and cultural vitality of New York State and around the world, by discovering knowledge that helps resolve global challenges.

 Govindaraju also is the founding director of the Center for Unified Biometrics and Sensors (CUBS).
 He holds four patents, has received several major professional society awards and co-authored about 400 scientific papers.
 He serves on the editorial boards of premier journals and belongs to a select group of computer scientists who are fellows of both the Association for Computing Machinery and the Institute of Electrical and Electronic Engineers.

 PhD, University at Buffalo, State University of New York, 1992

 MS, University at Buffalo, State University of New York, 1988